 One Community Executive Director and Founder, Project Manager, Entrepreneur, and Holistic Health Professional

-Organization Development Specialist with a BA in Sociology and in Organizational Communication
+Organizational Development Consultant and Leadership Development Specialist with a BA in Sociology and in Organizational Communication

 Web Designer and Photoshop Expert, Videographer, Internet Marketing Specialist, and Education Designer/Teacher